-For example, a prospective owner can except their Chusky dog to be active, loyal, and loving of family members.
+For example, a prospective owner can except their Chusky dog to be active, loyal, and loving toward family members.

-However, they love their human family and displays plenty of affection and loyalty to those they know.
+However, they love their human family and display plenty of affection and loyalty to those they know.

 A properly trained Chow Chow is gentle and can make a wonderful family dog.

-The Chusky’s dignified nature goes well with that ‘scowling’ expression, though they truly can be very friendly sweet dogs, especially to those who raise them.
+The Chow’s dignified nature goes well with that ‘scowling’ expression, though they truly can be very friendly sweet dogs, especially to those who raise them.